jthingelstad/thingles.github.io/_posts/2005/2005-10-08-honda-odyssey-pt-2.md

 - Dear Diary
 ---

-We've had the [2006 Honda Odyssey for two weeks now]{% link _posts/2005/2005-09-24-honda-odyssey.md %} and I thought I would share some of my comments on it.
+We've had the [2006 Honda Odyssey for two weeks now]({{site.url}}{% link _posts/2005/2005-09-24-honda-odyssey.md %}) and I thought I would share some of my comments on it.
 All in all, I really like the vehicle a lot more than I expected I would.
 There are a couple positives and negatives I would point out though.

 **Positives**